 Kelly (Huff) Rattray

-As Campus Executive Officer, Dr. James Ryan made significant contributions to the Athletic Programs at Penn State Wilkes-Barre.
-Under his leadership, the Athletics and Recreation Building was constructed through the securing of State funding, with the assistance of State Representative Fred J. Shupnik.
-The Athletics and Recreation Building Officially opened in 1990.
+As Campus Executive Officer, Dr. James Ryan made significant contributions to the athletic programs at Penn State Wilkes-Barre.
+Under his leadership, the Athletic and Recreation Building was constructed through the securing of state funding, with the assistance of State Representative Fred J. Shupnik.
+The Athletic and Recreation Building officially opened in 1990.

 Daniel Tucker was a two-sport athlete, spending three years on the men’s basketball team and one year on the baseball team.
 He earned 1st team All-Conference honors in basketball three years in a row, and is the only player ever to score 1,000 points.
 Dan graduated from Penn State with a Bachelor of Science degree in Information Sciences and Technology in 2004.